Lelouch-Britannia/Inhabitant_term_prediction/README.md

 Develop a predictor which, given the name of a city, will provide the likely term for its inhabitants.

-## Requirements:

-1. Accept the city name as input.
-2. Provide the term for its inhabitants as output, or indicate if the term is unknown.

 ## Data Collection and Processing